-Functional Area 4: Chair Scully remarked the ad hoc committee is focused on the floating restrooms.
-With respect to Lower Castaways, the ad hoc committee will make a presentation to City Council Members to encourage more interest in moving forward with a plan.
+Functional Area 4: With respect to Objective 4.1 Chair Scully remarked the ad hoc committee isthat over the last month we focused on the floating restrooms with the Water Quality Board.
+With respect to Lower Castaways, Objective 4.2, the ad hoc committee that Commissioner Marston and Chair Scully are working on a will make a presentation to for City Council Members to encourage more understand their interest in moving forward with a plan.
 Commissioner Marston shared she discussed Lower Castaways with the Parks, Beaches and Recreation Commission (PB&R) and confirmed PB&R has no future projects for the site.
 She recommended a joint effort be made between the Harbor Commission and the PB&R Commission on the matter.
-With respect to Objective 4.3, Chair Scully informed that Commissioner Williams and himself discussed the item with code enforcement supervisor Matt Cosylion.
-Also, they reviewed all the maps that identify the different types of business on the Harbor that should be involved in the Newport Harbor Safety Committee.
+With respect to Objective 4.3, Chair Scully informed outlined that Commissioner Williams and himself discussed the itemoperators with in the harbor with code enforcement supervisor Matt Cosylion that would be good prospects to participate in the Newport Harbor Safety Committee.
+Also, they reviewed all the maps Marine Activities Permits to that identify the different types of business on the Harbor that should be involved in the Newport Harbor Safety Committee.
 The goal is to hold the first meeting of the Newport Harbor Safety Committee in the third quarter of 2022.
 With respect to 4.3.2, Chair Scully indicated he fixed his errors regarding the heights of several vessels and the final report will be placed on the Harbor Department's website.